jtablesaw/tablesaw/README.md

 Tablesaw
 =======

-Tablesaw is a high-performance in-memory data table in Java.
+Tablesaw is a high-performance, in-memory data table in Java.

+Its design is driven by two ideas: First, few people need distributed analytics.
+On a single server, Tablesaw lets you work _interactively_ with a 2,000,000,000 row table.
+(I plan to raise that ceiling, btw.)
+Second, it should be super easy to use: To that end I happily steal ideas from everything from spreadsheets to specialized column stores like KDB.

 ###On Maven Central: